 For over one hundred years, St. Paul United Methodist Church has developed and lived into a vibrant ministry and powerful tradition.
 St. Paul’s long tradition of bold vision, faithfulness, generosity, and inclusiveness continues on into its second century.
 Discover a little more about the church, what we believe, and how you can get involved.

 St. Paul is a multi-generational congregation of loving and imperfect people.
 As a congregation, we desire to engage our minds along the journey of faith.
 We seek to celebrate faith as a gift of God, a gift that transforms our hearts to share God’s heart.
 Ultimately, we commit our hearts and minds in steadfast and faithful hands-on service.

-We seek to experience God in many ways – through worship, music, mission, and art, and community.
+We seek to experience God in many ways – through worship, music, mission, art, and community.

-At St. Paul, you will find a safe and open congregation to experience the love of God and grow as followers of Jesus Christ.
+At St. Paul, you will find a safe and open congregation where we experience the love of God and grow as followers of Jesus Christ.
 Know there is always place for you here.